 Carlene Knights, Assistant Director of Financial Aid and Admissions, 404-687-4539, KnightsC@CTSNET.edu

 Admissions Questions for Transfer Students

-I am already in a basic degree program (MDiv, MA, etc) at another institution, but I would like to transfer.
+What if I am already in a basic degree program (MDiv, MA, etc) at another institution and want to transfer to CTS?

 Students in good standing in other ATS accredited seminaries may apply as transfer students.
 In addition to the standard application requirements, transfer students must submit a letter from their academic dean indicating that they are students in good standing.